SAKryukov/vscode-extensible-markdown/docs/index.md

 ### Typographer

-To use the typographer,  ["markdown-it" option](#markdown-it-options) "markdown.extension.convertToHtml.options.typographer" should be set to true (default).
+To use the typographer,  ["markdown-it" option](#markdown-it-options) "`markdown.extension.convertToHtml.options.typographer`" should be set to true (default).

 Typographer substitution rules: